oliverschwendener/ueli/README.md

 ### Options

-* `applicationFolders` Array of string - Represents the folders which are scanned for applications.
+* `applicationFolders` Array of string - Represents the folders which are scanned for applications
-* `autoStartApp` Boolean - If the app should be started automatically when user logs in.
+* `autoStartApp` Boolean - If the app should be started automatically when you log in
 * `colorTheme` String - Defines the color theme.
-Available color themes: `dark`, `light`, `atom-one-dark`.
+Available color themes: `dark`, `light`, `atom-one-dark`
-* `maxSearchResultCount` Number - Maximum number of search results to be displayed.
+* `maxSearchResultCount` Number - Maximum number of search results to be displayed
-* `rescanInterval` Number - Interval in seconds to rescan for installed programs.
+* `rescanInterval` Number - Interval in seconds to rescan the application folders
-* `searchOperatingSystemSettings` Boolean - If operting system settings should appear in the search results.
-(Works only on Windows at the moment)
+* `searchOperatingSystemSettings` Boolean - If operting system settings and commands should appear in the search results
 * `searchResultExecutionArgumentFontSize` Number - Represents the font size of the search result execution argument in pixels
 * `searchResultHeight` Number - Represents the height of a search result box in pixels
 * `searchResultNameFontSize` Number - Represents the font size of the search result name in pixels